benjaminrobinson/jonrobinson2.github.io/_posts/2016-11-07-I-Asked-A-Biased-Sample-Of-People-How-They-Think-The-Voting-Electorate-Will-Look-Like.md

 ## Addendum

-Apparetly PredictIt, the betting site offering odds on political events had a market made on turnout in terms of raw number of votes.
+Apparently [PredictIt](https://www.predictit.org), the betting site offering odds on political events had a market made on turnout in terms of raw number of votes.
 The market doesn't seem to have been very liquid until Election Night sadly.
 Here is the 90 day trend.

 ![Betting markets](https://67.media.tumblr.com/9893e24c323618a65a0895c09992318d/tumblr_ogm7c1Vtrv1qaxxauo1_1280.png)